Put Your Assets in Their Place

 Dividends from Canadian stocks are eligible for a generous dividend tax credit from the federal government.
 For the 2009 tax year, eligible dividends are first grossed up (increased) by 45% and declared as income; the investor then receives a tax credit of 19% on the grossed-up amount.
 Some provinces offer an additional dividend tax credit.

 Capital gains are profits earned from selling a security for more than you paid for it.
 You report 50% of your capital gains as income and pay tax on that amount.
-Mutual funds must also pass along their capital gains to unitholders, although index funds (and especially ETFs) rarely do so.
+Mutual funds and ETFs must also pass along their capital gains to unitholders, although index funds are usually more tax-efficient.

 Here’s a table highlighting the dramatic differences in how each type of investment income is taxed, assuming a marginal rate of 22%: